This article was co-authored by Senior Consultant Cassie Mesko and Vice President Laura McGarry.

 In her book Donor Centered Fundraising, Penelope Burk calculates that the departure of a senior fundraiser can cost the organization up to 9x the salary of that individual in time, resources, and lost opportunities.
 This presents compounding challenges as remaining staff are burdened with additional responsibilities, and leaders must devote time and effort not only to delivering on the mission of the organization, but also to hiring and onboarding new staff.

-Fundraisers are not only looking for positions where they can be a part of something bigger; they are also looking for roles that fit within their lifestyles and employers that promote a positive work culture.
-The pandemic made it possible for many individuals to work the hours that made the most sense either for their families or for their natural work rhythms (those night owls or early birds).
+Fundraisers are not only looking for positions where they can be a part of something bigger; they are also looking for roles that fit within their lifestyles and for employers that promote a positive work culture.
+The explosion of remote work during the pandemic allowed many individuals to structure their work around the schedules and locations that made the most sense either for their families.
 Fundraisers want to see this level of flexibility moving forward.

 Evaluate organizational culture